 IDS Professional Trade Day is reserved to professional members of the design trade.
 The day is designed to inspire, educate and expose professionals to products, designers and ideas from both international and national perspectives.
-In addition to the floor exhibits and features, programming on this day includes the AZURE Trade Talks speakers series that takes place on the Caesarstone Stage, Trade Day seminars, the IDS Booth Awards and Design Awards.
+In addition to the floor exhibits and features, programming on this day includes the Trade Talk speaker series that takes place on the Caesarstone Stage, Trade Day seminars, Booth Awards and Design Awards.

 9AM – 6PM

 $15.00 before Dec 1, 2018, online

 $25.00 Dec 2 - Jan 18, 2018, online

 $30.00 at the door

 $50.00 Trade Day and weekend, at the door